-\The college installed a full sprinkler system in Randall Hall in the summer of 2020.
+^{}The college installed a full sprinkler system in Randall Hall in the summer of 2020.

-Fire drills are scheduled by Public Safety and the Office of the Fire Marshal of the Annapolis City Fire Department, and are conducted once each semester.
+Fire drills are scheduled by Public Safety and the Office of the Fire Marshal of the Annapolis City Fire Department and are conducted once each semester.
 Additionally, the City Fire Marshal conducts annual fire safety inspections of buildings on campus to ensure all life safety systems are operable.
-These fire inspections are conducted in spring after graduation, and any fire code violations are resolved to ensure the safety of occupants of college residential facilities.
+Fire code violations are resolved to ensure the safety of occupants of college residential facilities.